chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 - Logs module
 - Properties module
 - Support module
-Note that for integration with CMDB data you need to assign the `OOB ITIL` role.
+Note that for integration with CMDB data in ServiceNow, you need to assign the `OOB ITIL` role.
 #### Role x\_chef\_automate.api
 This role should be assigned to a user who is responsible for integrating the Chef automate data into the application.
 It is recommended that a new user is created specifically for this.
 This user’s credentials are required to configure the Chef automate server for communication with the application.
 Note that for integration with CMDB data you need to assign the `OOB ITIL` role.
 You need to select Web service access only for this user.
 #### References